It may not be obvious what links all of these creatures, but it is their all-natural adhesiveness.

 Most of these have at least been preliminarily investigated as to why they have such high strength, why they adhere under certain challenging conditions and other reasons.
 Further research and development, in some cases to an advanced degree, has been done on a number of these to actually either directly utilize

-MedMarket Diligence tracks the actual medical/surgical markets for fibrin and other sealants, glues, hemostats, tapes, staples/sutures/clips and anti-adhesion products in Report #S190.
+MedMarket Diligence tracks the actual medical/surgical markets for fibrin and other sealants, glues, hemostats, tapes, and staples/sutures/clips in Report #S192.